jethrokuan/braindump/content/zettels/conversation.md

 >
 > -   Emile Durkheim

-#### Garfinkel's 'breaching' experiment {#garfinkel-s-breaching-experiment}
+-    Garfinkel's 'breaching' experiment

     -   Spend from 15 minutes to an hour in their homes imagining that you are boarders and act out this assumption.
 You should conduct yourself in circumspect and polite fashion.
 Avoid getting personal, to use formal address, to speak only when spoken to.
     -   Clarify everything which may not be immediately understandable for the non-family members

     We obey certain social rules, and make underlying social assumptions in all our interactions.
 This brings about social order.

-#### What is a social situation? {#what-is-a-social-situation}
+-    What is a social situation?

     > I would define a social situation as an environment of mutual
     > monitoring possibilities... wherein an individual will find themselves
     > accessible to the naked senses of all others who present -- and
     > similarly, find those others accessible to him.
     >
     > -   Erving Goffman

 ### Linguistics {#linguistics}